-The Friendship Centre designed by Kashef Mahboob Chowdhury URBANA and completed in 2011 is a rural training centre inspired by one of the country’s oldest urban archaeological sites.
+The Friendship Centre designed by Kashef Mahboob Chowdhury URBANA and completed in 2011 is a rural training center inspired by one of the country’s oldest urban archaeological sites.

 Friendship Centre technical information

 - Typology : Cultural Architecture / Cultural Center